OFI Sunday

 OFI Sunday was a British entertainment show hosted by Chris Evans.
-It aired on Sundays on ITV at 10:30 pm.
-The title stood for "Oh Flip It's Sunday", similar to the previous show TFI Friday.
+It aired on Sundays at 10:30 pm on ITV.
+The title "OFI" stood for "Oh Flip It's Sunday", similar to the previous show TFI Friday.

 Reception

-Critical reaction was extremely poor.
-Many considered it self-indulgent and esoteric with Evans creating features that were clearly designed more for the amusement of the host and guest and/or studio audience than the viewers, notably when James Nesbitt guested, Evans brought on a pub band that the pair had seen playing on a night out.
-While the pair clearly revelled in the situation, the audience was obviously not privy to the joke.
-Criticism was also levelled at the way Evans consistently played on events from his personal life.
-Most of the guests were also friends of Evans, with the first being his ex-wife Billie Piper which further supported claims over Evans's self-indulgence.
-Critics also slated Evans for asking live on the second show for celebrity guests to call into the show while holding up a sign saying "Please", admitting they don't have anybody booked which was seen as an act of "desperation".
+Critical reaction to OFI Sunday was extremely poor.
+Many considered the show self-indulgent and esoteric, with Evans creating features that were more for the amusement of himself, his guest and/or the studio audience than for the viewers at home.
+A notable example of this came during an appearance by James Nesbitt, Evans brought on a pub band— whom the pair had seen playing on a night out—to perform.
+While Evans and Nesbitt clearly revelled in the situation, the audience was left out of the joke.

+Criticism was also directed at Evans for frequently drawing on events from his personal life.
+Majority of the guests were also friends of Evans, with the first being his ex-wife Billie Piper which further supported claims over Evans's self-indulgence.
+In one memorable incident, during the second episode, Evans held up a sign asking celebrity guests to call in, admitting on air that they hadn't booked anyone, which many critics viewed as a desperate move.